expfactory/expfactory/docs/pages/1-generate-https.md

 ### Step 3.
 Get certificates with certbot

 Now obtain a certificate by running this command.
-You can specify multiple hostnames, such as one with "www" like this:

 ```
 certbot certonly --nginx -d "${DOMAIN}" -d "www.${DOMAIN}" --email "${EMAIL}" --agree-tos --redirect